SysKitTeam/docs-point/governance-and-automation/optimize-storage.md

 From the Storage Metrics Report, you can also access the [Site Storage](../../docs-point/reporting/cleanup-and-health-reports.md#site-storage-metrics) and the [File Storage](../../docs-point/reporting/cleanup-and-health-reports.md#file-storage-details) reports.

-With the help of these reports you can:
+With the help of these reports, you can:

  * Gain deeper **insight into how your storage is used by specific file types**, such as videos, photos, office documents, and others.